Azure/Azure-Sentinel/Tools/Sample Code/AzureSentinel_ManagementAPI_Csharp/README.md

 - GET / CREATE / DELETE Bookmark(s)
 - GET / CREATE / UPDATE / DELETE Incident(s)
 - GET / CREATE Incident Comments
-- GET / GET / DELETE Incident Relation (i.e., Get all alerts, bookmarks related to an incident) - This is currently in Preview version.
+- GET / CREATE / DELETE Incident Relation (i.e., Get entities related to an incident)

 ## Prerequisites
 To configure the tool, the following assembly is required to authenticate and make requests to the Azure Sentinel Management API.